Witiko/doctoral-thesis/main.md

 # Interpretability {#interpretability}
 In math information retrieval, accuracy and speed ensure that we can recall information that a user needs when she needs them.
-However, the ability of a system to explain the information to its users is fundamentally limited by the *interpretability* of its internal representations.
+However, the ability of a system to explain the information to the user is fundamentally limited by the *interpretability* of its internal representations.

 In this chapter, I will report the results of my research of interpretable